AdobeDocs/commerce-cloud-service.en/help/cloud-guide/test/xdebug.md

 -  Copy the `vendor` directory only

-   Because most Adobe Commerce and third-party code is in the `vendor` directory, this method is likely to result in good testing although you will not be testing the entire codebase.
+   Because most of the code is in the `vendor` directory, this method is likely to result in good testing, although are not testing the entire codebase.

-{:.procedure}
-To compress files and copy them to your local machine:
+**To compress files and copy them to your local machine**:

 1. Use SSH to log in to the remote environment.